Real-hackbard/Matrix-Drawer/README.md

 Square matrices, matrices with the same number of rows and columns, play a major role in matrix theory.
 The [determinant](https://en.wikipedia.org/wiki/Determinant) of a square matrix is a number associated with the matrix, which is fundamental for the study of a square matrix; for example, a square matrix is [invertible](https://en.wikipedia.org/wiki/Invertible_matrix) if and only if it has a nonzero determinant and the eigenvalues of a square matrix are the roots of its [characteristic polynomial](https://en.wikipedia.org/wiki/Characteristic_polynomial), det (AI-A).

+Matrix theory is the branch of mathematics that focuses on the study of matrices.
+It was initially a sub-branch of linear algebra, but soon grew to include subjects related to [graph theory](https://en.wikipedia.org/wiki/Graph_theory), algebra, [combinatorics](https://en.wikipedia.org/wiki/Combinatorics) and statistics.